sadik9/Visualization-Yelp-Open-Dataset/README.md

 To see the dashboard, run this command from your command prompt:

-`bokeh serve --show main.py`
+`bokeh serve --show dash.py`

-Note: Your directory should be in the Dashboard folder.
+Note: Your directory should be in the src folder.